ADMISSIONS

 Hofstra Law strives to provide exceptional value to our students while minimizing financial barriers to a world-class legal education.
 For more information about tuition and fees, visit the Hofstra University Bursar webpage.

-The Cost of Attendance (COA) is an estimate of the total amount of your educational expenses for the period of enrollment during an award year.
-The COA is reviewed each year by the Office of Financial Aid and is composed of actual and approximate costs that students can expect to have during their academic year.
+The cost of attendance (COA) is an estimate of the total amount of your educational expenses for the period of enrollment during an award year.
+It is reviewed each year by the Office of Financial Aid and includes actual and approximate costs that students can expect to incur during their academic year.
 The COA is based on your enrollment status, your program of study, and whether you live on or off campus while attending the Maurice A. Deane School of Law at Hofstra University.
-The COA is comprised of both direct and indirect expenses, which means it includes your actual charges for tuition and fees, as well as food and housing if you live on campus and/or select an on-campus dining option, and additional estimated expenses such as transportation, personal expenses, etc. Some students may experience costs that are higher or lower than those published.
+It comprises both direct and indirect expenses, which means your actual charges for tuition and fees, as well as food and housing if you live on campus and/or select an on-campus dining option, and additional estimated expenses such as transportation and personal costs are included.
+Some students may experience costs that are higher or lower than those published.

 | Living on Own | Living on Campus | Living With Family | ||||